forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Resources on the Military Situation
-* Institute for the Study of War. <https://www.understandingwar.org/> // based in Washington, US
+* Institute for the Study of War. <https://www.understandingwar.org/>
+  // based in Washington, US
+    "Our Mission
+    The Institute for the Study of War advances an informed understanding of military affairs through reliable research, trusted analysis, and innovative education.
+We are committed to improving the nation’s ability to execute military operations and respond to emerging threats in order to achieve U.S. strategic objectives.
+ISW is a non-partisan, non-profit, public policy research organization." as stated on <https://www.understandingwar.org/who-we-are> as of 160822

 * 'Jomini of the West' on Twitter: <https://twitter.com/JominiW> // based in Maryland, US; Twitter description (as of 3107): "Polemologist writer and speaker on all things related to human conflict. #Fortuna Podcast; discussions on waging peace, surviving war, and the fate of Humankind"